 If you don’t exercise regularly, there’s a chance that the muscles around your knees are less able to support the joints.
 Muscles that lack flexibility are too tight to help your knees effectively absorb stress, while muscles that lack strength are too weak to reinforce and stabilize the mechanics of the joint.
 Either of these problems can contribute to knee pain.
 Having a hip or foot problem also exacerbates knee pain, because such issues may cause you to alter your gait and put more stress on your knees.
 Being overweight has a major effect on load-bearing joints, because it perpetually increases the amount of stress they’re under.
 This makes normal activities like walking or climbing stairs considerably harder on your knees.

 After a comprehensive exam and diagnosis, the team at Ultimate Health Medical Clinic comes up with a treatment plan designed to address the underlying cause of your knee pain.
 Chiropractic care, massage therapy, and rehabilitative exercises are often helpful in decreasing inflammation, preventing instability around the joint, and restoring strength and range of motion.
-If you have osteoarthritis in your knees, you may be an ideal candidate for SUPARTZ® injection therapy.
+If you have osteoarthritis in your knees, viscosupplementation or gel based injections may be a good option.
 This quick, easy treatment involves an injection of hyaluronic acid, a natural joint replacement fluid that acts as a lubricant and shock absorber, to help the joint function properly.
-SUPARTZ therapy provides immediate pain relief and improves knee stability, flexibility, and range of motion so you can get back to your normal daily routine.
-It can also help keep you pain-free for up to 6 months, so you don’t have to resort to surgery or prescription medications.
+It can also help provide pain relief for up to 6 months, so you don’t have to resort to surgery or prescription medications.